 Sridhar Subramonyan has assisted several international companies to establish their businesses successfully in India.
 He leads a well-qualified and motivated team in business development and market research.
 Sridhar strongly believes in teamwork and that an organization’s strength is dependent on the investment made in training, motivating and mentoring its key resource – its people.
 He holds an MBA in Management Information Systems (MIS) from the Maastricht School of Management, the Netherlands.

-Sharda Subramaniam, as a founding member, has played a decisive role in moulding IGEP into a nationally acclaimed trade development organization.
-She has played a crucial role in helping strengthen the export performance of several key Indian industries such as textiles, carpets, leather, stones, gems & jewellery and automobile components.
-She has been part of the leadership teams of some major trade development initiatives such as the EU funded Trade & Investment Development Program (TIDP).
-As the Managing Director of Rugmark Foundation, she assisted the Indian carpet industry to navigate successfully various national and international challenges and to help it emerge as one of the major export-oriented sectors in India.
-Sharda Subramaniam has played a key role in strengthening the supply chain network of several international companies sourcing products from India.
-This has helped Indian export sectors maintain their image, reputation and reliability in the highly competitive international markets.
-Sharda Subramaniam helped develop IGEP’s ISES 2020 social and environmental standards.
-The adoption of this internationally accepted standard has helped Indian exporters to become compliant to the growing and stringent needs of environment sustainability all over the world.
+Sharda Subramaniam is the Dy.
+Chairperson and the office head of IGEP.
+She has more than 30 years of experience in international trade and development.
+After graduating at the Delhi University, she got a master degree (MBA) in International Business.
+Working with national and international organizations, government authorities and business she achieved a deep knowledge in planning, supervision and implementation of projects.
+As a founding member, she played a decisive role in building IGEP’s structure and reputation.
+She was directly involved in the strengthened the export performance of several key Indian industries such as textiles, carpets, leather, stones, gems & jewellery and automobile components and was part of the leadership teams of some major trade development initiatives such as the EU funded Trade & Investment Development Program (TIDP).
+As the Managing Director of the Rugmark Foundation, she assisted the Indian carpet industry to successfully deal with various national and international challenges and to remain as one of the major export-oriented sectors in India.
+She was also giving direction to international companies in sourcing products from India.
+This directly helped Indian exporters to maintain their image, reputation and reliability in the highly competitive international markets.
+The same is to be said for her share in developing social and environmental standards.